 Other worthwhile coastal resorts include Mui Ne Beach, Phu Quoc Island, Quy Nhon Town and Danang City

 Vietnam is a delightful destination for your enjoyful holiday.
-Both our cultural and natural are very interesting points that can keep the entire family entertained.
+Both sides of culture and nature are very interesting that can keep the entire family entertained.

-Vietnam landscape is absolutely stunning with its stunning islands to rice terraces and mountains such as Ha Long Bay, Sapa, Ban Gioc Waterfall or Phong Nha National Park
+Vietnam landscape is absolutely amazing with its stunning islands to rice terraces and mountains such as Ha Long Bay, Sapa, Ban Gioc Waterfall or Phong Nha National Park.

-Or sweeping beaches or island like: Nha Trang, Phu Quoc, Con Dao, Mui Ne, Quy Nhon.....
+Or sweeping beaches or islands like: Nha Trang, Phu Quoc, Con Dao, Mui Ne, Quy Nhon...

-For the adventurous, the fantastic coastline is perfect for not only relaxing, but also engaging in a variety of water sports, such as scuba diving and kite surfing.
+For the adventurous lovers, the fantastic coastline is perfect for not only relaxing, but also engaging in a variety of water sports, such as scuba diving and kite surfing.

 While tipping isn't compulsory in Vietnam, it is nowadays expected in certain sectors, such as the service industry.
-Tipping for a well provided service is much appreciated all over staff team
+Tipping for a well provided service is much appreciated by all of the staffs,

 Vietnam is well worth visiting at any time of the year with no good or bad season.
 If one region of the country is cold or wet, there are other parts that are pleasantly warm and sunny.

 The climate in Vietnam is so diverse because of its landscape and variation in the altitudes and latitudes.
 In the far north the conditions can be very cold and frosty in the winter, while the south in a region like the Mekong Delta can have sub-equatorial warmth.
-At sea level, the average temperature in the extreme north is in the region of 21° C and increasing in the south to 27° C.
+At sea level, the average temperature in the extreme north is about 21°C and in the south is about 27°C.

 Vietnam is seen as a safe country to visit for foreigners.
-Unfortunately, there is the risk of pick pocketing in major tourist hotspots, such as Hanoi and Ho Chi Minh City.
+However, there is still a risk of pick pocketing in major tourist hotspots, such as Hanoi and Ho Chi Minh City.
 For this reason it is wise to take practical precautions when visiting crowded places.
-Generally, it is advised to leave high value electronics and other valuables locked in your luggage or left in the hotel safe.
-Additionally, money, passport or similar items can be kept in a waist belt or pouch that hangs around the neck
+Generally, it is advised to leave valuables locked in your luggage or left in the hotel safety box.
+Additionally, money, passport or similar items can be kept in a waist belt or pouch that hangs around the neck.